|No cat photos but I did snag a photo of a German Shepherd that looks like mine from nosynation.com|

 Honestly, I didn’t think that cats needed bathing.
-Unlike when I decided to raise my two Labs, bathing them went with the decision.
+Unlike my two German Shepherds, bathing the dogs went with the decision of owning them.
 And so did walking, grooming, and keeping them dogs active.

 With cats, it was different.
 It came like a complete package with its straight back and sidewise glance to me, and a snobbish attitude that seemed to say, “Thanks, but no thanks; I can take care of myself.”
 And just what I thought, it was more than capable at grooming itself.
 It didn’t bother me like my overly active pups.

 However, one sunshiny morning,my cat came slithering between my legs and I noticed it was slick in an oily kind of way.
 It smelled funny, too.
 It happened to be a Saturday, and a lazy one at that.
 I brought the cat to the yard to bathe it.
 But I haven’t washed a cat before, and the cat looked like it has not taken a bath in its whole life.
 Its paws poised for attack weren’t reassuring, either.
 It was beginning to stress me.
 I took to the internet and spent a few minutes ticking out pointers.
 Here are the steps I followed:

 1. I trimmed the cat’s nails since I was so scared that it would scratch my eyes off.
 I used the dogs’ clipper and took note that the cat needs its own beauty kit.
 I think it detested the fact that the clipper smelled of naughty German Shepherds.

 2. I brushed the cat’s coat – yes, before I even started bathing it.
 I realized how knots were formed under the slick top coat.
 This was a useful tip I got from an article.
 Prior to wetting the cat, the coat must be brushed to minimize tangles.
 I think that the cat also relaxed with the brushing that it got.